 This submission presents the collective opinions of the CAG which have been consulting with different authorities since early planning for the Aerotropolis in 2015/16.
-It is supported by a letter from Angus Taylor, the Federal Member for Hume who advocates for greater certainty around the future planning and infrastructure outcomes for the Dwyer Road Precinct.
+It is supported by letters from Angus Taylor, the Federal Member for Hume and Peter Sidgreaves - State Member for Camden.
+Both letters are supportive of greater certainty around the future planning and infrastructure outcomes for the Dwyer Road Precinct.